 It is a violation of federal criminal law for a trustee or officer of the court to purchase directly or indirectly or otherwise deal in property of the estate for which the trustee serves.
 18 U.S.C. § 154.
 While a trustee is not specifically prohibited from purchasing assets from an estate administered by another trustee, the practice should be avoided to eliminate any appearance of impropriety.
 Similarly, sales to professionals regularly retained by a trustee should be avoided.
 A trustee or a professional regularly employed by the case trustee, including the auctioneer, a family member of the trustee or professional, or an employee of the trustee or professional, are not permitted to bid or to buy property at a private sale or at an estate sale conducted by the auctioneer.
+The United States Trustee will object to any proposed sale of estate property to either a trustee or a professional person regularly employed by the case trustee, a family member of the trustee, or an employee of the trustee.
 If the trustee becomes aware of any indications of sales to insiders or of collusion in bidding, the sale should immediately be stopped, and the matter reported to the United States Trustee.

 Creditors must receive 20 days notice of a proposed sale of estate property.
 FRBP 2002(a)(2) and 6004(a).
 The court, for cause, may order a shorter notice period.
 FRBP 6004(d) provides that when all non-exempt assets of the estate have an aggregate gross value of less than \$2,500, it is sufficient to give a general notice of the trustee's intent to sell.
 The notice does not have to conform to the requirements of FRBP 2002(c).
+FRBP 6004(d).

-A hearing on the sale or an order authorizing or confirming the sale is not required by the FRBP, unless an objection is filed.
+A hearing on the sale or an order authorizing or confirming the sale is not required by FRBP 6004, unless an objection is filed.
 However, in some jurisdictions, the trustee may be required to file a motion and obtain a court order to sell property.